Julia Garcia

 I don't know that they're either additive or distilling, to me paintings really feel like they’re in their own trajectory separate from external referents.
 I was recently listening to Graham Harman, who talks about object oriented ontology.
 The famous thing that he describes is the third table.
 It's this idea of things existing, not necessarily just in a reductive way, a breakdown of components, or a relational way, defining something just through how we interact with it.
 But that there are withdrawn qualities in the table that are inaccessible.

-The role of a painting, how it is able to resist time and resist interpretation for a long enough period that you can have multiple interactions with it, that its meaning can shift and be different for other individuals.
-It’s a little bit of potentiality maybe, an artwork’s ascribed value, how it’s understood, can radically shift.
+The role of a painting, how it is able to resist time and resist interpretation so that you can have multiple interactions with it, and so that its read can shift and be different for other individuals.
 This quality of not being able to transcribe it into another state, to summarize it, because parts will always be withheld.
+That this has something to do with being, with how we exist.
+I think that ideally, and not all paintings do this, but I think that ideally, it kind of occupies this third place of resisting time.

 It's a continual question.
 It asks you to continuously participate and approach, rather than giving you something tied up nicely with a bow on it.